Klibur Domin (KD) has 80 beds for inpatients who are referred from the Dili National Hospital, Community Health Centres and from KD outreach programs.

 Garden and Livestock Program

 Gardens have been developed at KD since 2000 but the projects have met with limited success.
 In 2020 KD won a grant from the New Zealand Embassy in Dili to implement a Garden and Livestock Project.
-Existing vegetable gardens and fruit trees will be expanded and livestock added to provide eggs and meat.
+Existing vegetable gardens and fruit trees have been expanded and livestock added to provide eggs and meat.

 Solar Panels Project